Stream the Prime Day concert starring Taylor Swift

 Yep.
 The show is for Prime members only.
 Amazon Prime costs $119 a year and includes free two-day shipping and unlimited streaming on Prime Video among a host of other benefits.

-Disclosure: CNET may get a share of revenue from the sale of the products featured on this page.
+Note that CNET may get a share of revenue from the sale of the services featured on this page.

 Get Amazon Prime Day deals without being a member: You won’t have to pay a thing -- unless you buy something, of course.